BrajendraSing/Crypto-Converter/README.md

-* This crypto converter project is made with free api
+* This crypto converter project is made with React js
-* Used ant design to design project
+* For design ant design is used
+* For data free api is used